America Ferrera Brings Barbiecore Full Circle At 2024 Oscars

 With this in mind, the subtle juxtaposition between hard and soft elements is a touching tribute to Ferrera's role — and unforgettable message — as Gloria in "Barbie."
 Ferrera's red carpet look reads as pretty and demure at first glance, but a closer inspection reveals that it's also strong.
 Furthermore, even the design's silhouette gives us something to mull over.
 Though form-fitting and structured on top, its rigid form fades to a delicate train that slinks softly behind her.
 The dual nature of Ferrera's ensemble speaks volumes, and it's a true culmination of every lesson the film sought to instill in viewers.

-With awards season petering out and Robbie effectively passing the Barbie baton off, it's safe to say that Barbiecore fashion as we know it is dying down for now.
+As awards season petered out and Robbie effectively passed the Barbie baton off, it's safe to say that Barbiecore fashion as we knew it was dying down for 2024.
 Perhaps it will take over again if a "Barbie" sequel is released, or perhaps the Bratz style trend will bring a darker edge to fashion now.
 In either case, Ferrera ended the "Barbie" hype season on a doll-ightful note.